 So how to Choose a Menstrual Cup for Beginner?

 Menstrual cups are generally very easy to use, so whichever menstrual cup you choose, you’ll learn to use it in no time.
 In this review, I’ll recommend 3 top menstrual cups with the best ratings and user reviews.

 Diva Cup Review

 It’s by far the most popular menstrual cup on the market.
-Made entirely from BPA-free silicone, it comes in two sizes: size 1 for women before the age of 30 who have never given birth vaginally or caesarean section and size 2 for women over 30 or those who’ve given birth either vaginally or by caesarean section.
+Made entirely from BPA-free silicone, it comes in two sizes: size 1 for women before the age of 30 who have never given birth vaginally or cesarean section and size 2 for women over 30 or those who’ve given birth either vaginally or by cesarean section.

 It’s important to choose the right size of Diva Cup to prevent leakage and make sure it fits perfectly.
 It comes with a drawstring bag for convenient storage.

 - 85% of 4 and 5-star Reviews on Amazon, it means thousands of happy customers!